-“When I think back on my breastfeeding journey with my son, Jayden, I think of one incredible, if not the most incredible experience of my life!
+“When I think back on my breastfeeding journey with my son, Jayden, I think of one incredible, if not the most amazing, experience of my life!
 I was extremely blessed not to have had any real problems during the nearly 17 months I breastfed him.

 The only problem I can remember during my breastfeeding experience was the one night when Jayden slept for 6 hours at once, and I got engorged.
 Man.... it hurt like hell!!
-But it was nothing major, and I just massaged the area with Arnica Gel, let him feed as much as he could/wanted to (holding him in different positions to let him empty the breast from different angles) and soon it was back to normal.
+But it was nothing major, and I just massaged the area with Arnica Gel, let him feed as much as he could/wanted to (holding him in different positions to empty the breast from different angles), and soon it was back to normal.

 I can't wait for our next child to go through the whole journey again!"

 (Elsabe did later have twins...read the rest of her story here.)